Deep Contrastive Patch-Based Subspace Learning for Camera Image Signal Processing: Related Works

-\paragraph{Latent Subspace Learning} One of our major contributions is to learn a latent encoding for maximizing the usage of self-similarity in natural images via probing subspaces.
-There are at least two different branches of workflows: one branch is focusing on a direct disentanglement of latent space clustering under variational.
-For example, in \cite{goyal2017nonparametric,bouchacourt2018multi,ding2019clustering}, the hierarchical structure of latent space is explored to obtain richer representations compared with a single prior.
-Another branch of works is a direct fusion of deep learning models and machine learning methods.
-They developed algorithms that performing clustering or learning a mixture model within the latent space encoding, including Hard K-means Clustering \cite{yang2017towards}, Soft K-means Clustering \cite{jabi2019deep}, Gaussian Mixture Model VAE\cite{dilokthanakul2016deep}, and direct subspace clustering VAE \cite{klys2018learning}.
-All of these exemplary models manage to learn from visual recognition and classification tasks, yet the performance of these results in a more realistic image denoising task needs to be testified.
+\paragraph{Latent Subspace Learning} Our primary contribution involves the development of a method for learning a latent encoding that optimizes the utilization of self-similarity present in natural images by probing subspaces.
+This research encompasses at least two distinct workflow branches.
+The first branch emphasizes the direct disentanglement of latent space clustering through variational inference.
+Existing works \cite{bouchacourt2018multi,ding2019clustering, yang2022training} develop methods to divide the latent space into subspaces or hierarchical spaces to learn better latent-space projections.
+Another branch is the integration of deep learning models with classical machine learning algorithms.
+These works apply clustering algorithms (e.g., Soft K-means Clustering \cite{jabi2019deep}), mixture models (e.g., Gaussian Mixture Model VAE \cite{dilokthanakul2016deep}), or direct subspace clustering VAE \cite{klys2018learning} within the latent space.

+Each of these distinguished models successfully acquires knowledge from visual recognition and classification tasks through the employment of a generative model.
+In contrast, we do not introduce additional noise in the latent space, but we keep the idea of latent space ``pseudo-labeling" to feed image patches into different filters.